Minimum detectable signal: Noise figure and noise factor

 If the bandwidth in which the information signal is measured turns out not to be 1 Hz wide, then the term 10 log10(bandwidth) allows for the additional noise power present in the wider detection bandwidth.

 Signal-to-noise ratio

 Signal-to-noise ratio (SNR) is the degree to which the input signal power is greater than the noise power within the bandwidth B of interest.
 In the case of some digital systems a 10 dB difference between the noise floor and the signal level might be necessary; this 10 dB SNR allows a bit error rate (BER) to be better than some specified figure (e.g. 10−5 for some QPSK schemes).
-For voice signals the required SNR might be as low as 6 dB and for CW (Morse) it might extend, with a trained listener, down to 1 dB difference (tangential sensitivity).
+For voice signals the required SNR might be as low as 6 dB and for CW (Morse code) it might extend, with a trained listener, down to 1 dB difference (tangential sensitivity).
 Usable in this context then means it conveys adequate information for decoding by a person or a machine with acceptable and defined levels of error.